 These innovations and improvements will ensure that each Broward taxpayer will only have to pay his or her fair share.
 No more, no less.

 Lori has successfully completed over 200 hours of International Association of Assessing Officer (IAAO) professional appraisal courses.
 Her IAAO coursework covered topics ranging from appraisal fundamentals to the income approach, cadastral mapping, land valuation and complex mass appraisal methodologies.
 She earned her Certified Florida Evaluator (CFE) and Certified Florida Appraiser (CFA) designations from the State of Florida in 2007.

-in Davie and has lived in Southwest Broward for over 40 years.
+in Southwest Ranches and has lived in Southwest Broward for over 40 years.
 Lori is

 married to Circuit Judge Geoffrey Cohen.
 She is also the proud grandmother of two wonderful granddaughters.